Self-Acceptance: The Foundation of Mental Health and Wellbeing

 • I feel I always must do well in important tasks and activities.

-• When a friend asks others but not me to join him/her, I can’t help but think I’m a loser.
+• When a friend asks others, but not me, to join them, I can’t help but think I’m a loser.

 • When I don’t succeed at something in my work that is important to me, I am likely to think I’m a complete failure.